 Shall we say that God is now subservient to David?
 Or that David is a part of the Godhead?
 Certainly not.

 For he stands at the right hand of the needy, to save their lives from those who would condemn them.

 Now God is at the right hand of the needy!
 Is this a spiritual insight that teaches us that God is subservient to the needy?
 Are the needy a part of the Godhead?
 Certainly not.

-And just because a person happens to sit at God’s right hand doesn’t make the expression any more meaningful.
-The person in Pslam 110:1 is being asked to sit to exaggerate how little effort they will need to expend in order to defeat their enemies.
+Just because a person happens to sit at God’s right hand doesn’t make the expression any more meaningful.
+The person in Pslam 110:1 is being asked to sit to exaggerate how little effort they will need to expel in order to defeat their enemies.
 God is not saying, “Sit here, and together we can rule the galaxy as father and son!”
-He’s saying, “Kick back, relax, put your feet up, and have one of these fruity blue drinks with an tiny umbrella while I deliver your enemies to you.”
+He’s saying, “Kick back, relax, put your feet up, and have one of these fruity cocktails whilst I deliver your enemies to you.”

-While it’s possible that Psalm 110 is a spiritual revelation about the messiah, there are a number of issues that serve to undermine that conclusion.
+While it’s possible that Psalm 110 is a spiritual revelation about the messiah, there are too many issues that undermine that conclusion.

 First and foremost, we’re placing a tremendous amount of importance on a verse that’s very ambiguous.

 Second, David’s failure to elaborate about this second person suggests he didn’t believe he was revealing anything that warranted further explanation.

 Third, war is pervasive theme throughout Psalms, along with David’s defeat of his enemies who are placed under his feet, so there’s little reason to believe that Psalm 110 departs from this theme to introduce a new spiritual metaphor… about a second god… who also needs his enemies defeated.